webiny/docs.webiny.com/docs/developer-tutorials/local-setup.md

 If you need to override or change something to fit your project, feel free to modify this package to your heart's content.

-## Setting up your database and initial system data
-The last step in the setup process is to connect to your database and install the initial data.
+### Initial system setup

-If you don't have MongoDB already installed, please visit the [official MongoDB website](https://docs.mongodb.com/manual/installation/) for installation instructions or if you are a Docker user, grab an image from the [Docker Hub](https://hub.docker.com/_/mongo/).
+> If you don't have MongoDB already installed, please visit the [official MongoDB website](https://docs.mongodb.com/manual/installation/) for installation instructions or if you are a Docker user, grab an image from the [Docker Hub](https://hub.docker.com/_/mongo/).

-Once your MongoDB is up and running you need to update the connection parameters in `packages/api/.env`:
+To connect Webiny to your Mongo database, you need to update the connection parameters in `packages/api/.env`:
 ```
 MONGODB_SERVER=mongodb://localhost:27017
 MONGODB_DB_NAME={your-database-name}
 ```

-Now run the following, to have Webiny setup the initial system data:
+Now run the following, to have Webiny setup the initial system data (default admin user, CMS demo content, etc.):
 ```
 cd packages/api && yarn setup
 ```

-# Begin development
+## Begin development
 Since each app is a standalone application, each requires its own build process.
 For each of the apps (`admin`, `site` and `api`) open a separate terminal window:

-## For `api`:
+### Starting an API server
 ```
 cd packages/api && yarn start
 ```